RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

--Using python for the cursor control because 1) compatible with OpenCV 2) compatible with group member skillsets<br><br>
+Using python for the cursor control because 1) compatible with OpenCV 2) compatible with group member skillsets<br><br>
--Never made extension but it is a project which we feel is appropriate given our skillset<br><br>
+Never made extension but it is a project which we feel is appropriate given our skillset<br><br>
--Using Trello and Slack for project management.
+Using Trello and Slack for project management.
 Our project management is going well.<br><br>

 #### Decisions that did not turn out as well as we hoped